Semrush helps you:

 This approach is simple:

-Instead of publishing a single piece of content and calling it a day, you repurpose it into several different types of content.
+Instead of publishing one or more pieces of content and calling it a day, you repurpose them into several different types of content.

 Repurpose content into several types of content